Paul Rogat Loeb

 Buy the book

-In April 2010, St. Martin’s published a new edition for a new world, a completely revised edition to speak to the challenges and opportunities of our time.
-Soul helps new people involved get and encourages active citizens to keep on when their spirits are flagging, or when they feel let down and disappointed with dashed hopes.
+Soul helps new people get involved and encourages active citizens to keep on when their spirits are flagging, or when they feel disappointed with dashed hopes.
 Based on forty years

-of his own involvement and tudying the psychology of how people get engaged, Loeb describes how ordinary
+of his activist experience and studying how people get engaged, Loeb describes how ordinary

 citizens can make their voices heard and their actions count in a